The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Abstract

 \section{Abstract}

-The leptonic di-flavor violation (LFV) processes $\mu^\pm \mu^\pm \rightarrow e^\pm e^\pm $, $\mu^\pm \mu^\pm \rightarrow \tau^\pm \tau^\pm $ and the leptonic di-number violation (LNV) processes $\mu^\pm \mu^\pm \rightarrow W^\pm _iW^\pm _j$ ($i,\;j=1,\;2$) at high energy $\mu^\pm \mu^\pm $ colliders are investigated.
-It is due to that the new physics (NP) factors such as Majorana components in the neutral leptons, the left and right handed W-bosons and/or the double charged Higgs etc play important roles in the processes at the colliders.
-The issues about the NP to the processes at the high energy $\mu^\pm \mu^\pm$ colliders are highlighted by cataloging the NP factors into three types.
-With the experimental constraints being considered, the total cross sections of the processes at $\mu^\pm\mu^\pm$ colliders are computed precisely and presented properly.
-Having investigated and discussed the results, it is concluded that to observe the types of NP via observing the LFV and LNV processes at the $\mu^\pm\mu^\pm$ colliders running at TeV energies has obvious advantages and it should be strongly recommended.
+The leptonic di-flavor violation (LFV) processes $\mu^\pm \mu^\pm \rightarrow e^\pm e^\pm $, $\mu^\pm \mu^\pm \rightarrow \tau^\pm \tau^\pm $ and the leptonic di-number violation (LNV) processes $\mu^\pm \mu^\pm \rightarrow W^\pm _iW^\pm _j$ ($i,\;j=1,\;2$) at the same-sign high energy $\mu^\pm \mu^\pm $ colliders are studied.
+The new physics (NP) factors that may play roles in these processes are highlighted by cataloging them into three types.
+Taking into account the experimental constraints, the processes at $\mu^\pm\mu^\pm$ colliders are computed and the results are presented properly.
+The results lead to the conclusion that observing the NP factors through the LFV and LNV processes at TeV-energy $\mu^\pm\mu^\pm$ colliders has significant advantages that cannot be achieved elsewhere.
+Therefore, in developing the techniques of muon acceleration and collisions, the option of building the same-sign muon high-energy colliders should be considered seriously too.

 \keywords{$\mu^\pm \mu^\pm $ collider, neutral lepton, Majorana components}